discordjs/guide/guide/popular-topics/webhooks.md

 });
 ```

-To make sure the resulting webhook can be executed by your bot, you need to find a webhook owned by your bot.
-To do so you can check the `<Client>.owner.id` property of each webhook and compare it to your bot's id as shown below.
+To make sure the resulting webhook can be executed by your bot, you need to find a webhook that is managable by your bot.
+To do so, you can check if a token of the webhook exists.

 ```js
 const { Client, Intents, MessageEmbed } = require('discord.js');